ailrk/Juju/cpp_traditional-parsing-for-pl0/README.md

 Before writing a parser, the first thing to do is to have a clearly defined bnf.
 For a tool like yacc you're forced to write one anyway so it's not an issue.
 But when hand writing a parser, it's really painful to modify the entire parser in the middle of the process.
 With an finalized bnf at hand, everything is much easier to deal with.

-Productioon rule for context free grammar itself is a domain specific langauge.
-Itself is a inductive definition, and interestingly, we can write a context free grammar in natural deduction style.
+Production rule for context free grammar itself is a domain specific langauge.
+It's a inductive definition, and interestingly, we can write it in a inductive definition style.
 This is an example langauge with paired parenthesis.

 ```
   S -> S S  | ( S ) | () | ε